-- (1) The members of the committee of creditors may meet in person or by such other electronic means as may be specified.
-[Section 24(1)] - (2) All meetings of the committee of creditors shall be conducted by the resolution professional.
-[Section24(2)] - (3) The resolution professional shall give notice of each meeting of the committee of creditors to: - (a) members of committee of creditors, including the authorised representatives referred to in sub-sections (6) and (6A) of section 21 and sub-section (5), - (b) members of the suspended Board of Directors or the partners of the corporate persons, as the case may be. - (c) operational creditors or their representatives if the amount of their aggregate dues is not less than ten percent of the debt [Section 24(3)]. - (4) The directors, partners and one representative of operational creditors, as referred to in sub-section (3), may attend the meetings of committee of creditors, but shall not have any right to vote in such meetings.
-The absence of any such director, partner or representative of operational creditors, as the case may be, shall not in validate proceedings of such meeting.
-[Section 24(4)] - (5) Subject to sub-sections (6), (6A) and (6B) of section 21, any creditor who is a member of the committee of creditors may appoint an insolvency professional other than the resolution professional to represent such creditor in a meeting of the committee of creditors: - Provided that the fees payable to such insolvency professional representing any individual creditor will be borne by such creditor.
-[Section 24(5)] - (6) Each creditor shall vote in accordance with the voting share as signed to him based on the financial debts owed to such creditor.
-[Section24(6)] - (7) The resolution professional shall determine the voting share to be assigned to each creditor in the manner specified by the Board.
-[Section 24(7)]
+- (3) The resolution professional shall give notice of each meeting of the committee of creditors to: - (a) members of committee of creditors, including the authorised representatives referred to in subsections (6) and (6A) of section 21 and sub-section (5), - (b) members of the suspended Board of Directors or the partners of the corporate persons, as the case may be, - (c) operational creditors or their representatives if the amount of their aggregate dues is not less than ten percent of the debt [Section 24(3)] - (4) The directors, partners and one representative of operational creditors, as referred to in sub-section (3), may attend the meetings of committee of creditors, but shall not have any right to vote in such meetings.
+The absence of any such director, partner or representative of operational creditors, as the case may be, shall not invalidate proceedings of such meeting.
+[Section 24(4)] - (5) Subject to sub-sections (6), (6A) and (6B) of section 21, any creditor who is a member of the committee of creditors may appoint an insolvency professional other than the resolution professional to represent such creditor in a meeting of the committee of creditors:

+Provided that the fees payable to such insolvency professional representing any individual creditor will be borne by such creditor.
+[Section 24(5)]

-(8) The meetings of the committee of creditors shall be conducted in such manner as may be specified.
+- (6) Each creditor shall vote in accordance with the voting share assigned to him based on the financial debts owed to such creditor.
+[Section 24(6)] - (7) The resolution professional shall determine the voting share to be assigned to each creditor in the manner specified by the Board.
+[Section 24(7)] - (8) The meetings of the committee of creditors shall be conducted in such manner as may be specified.
 [Section 24(8)]